kPratik07/Chat-App/README.md

 # Gemini Frontend

 A modern, responsive, and feature-rich frontend application  that simulates a Gemini-style conversational AI chat experience.
-Built as part of the **Kuvaka Tech Frontend Developer Assignment**, this project showcases skills in UI/UX design, component-based architecture, state management, and client-side logic.
+This project showcases my skills in UI/UX design, component-based architecture, state management, and modern client-side development using React, Redux, and Tailwind CSS.

 ---